GravityPDF/gravity-pdf-documentation/docs/v5/gfpdf_tmp_location.md

 ## Description

-By default temporary files Gravity PDF creates are stored in the `tmp` folder inside the [PDF working directory](developer-first-custom-pdf.md#working-directory).
+By default, temporary files Gravity PDF create are stored in the `tmp` folder inside the [PDF working directory](developer-first-custom-pdf.md#working-directory).
 As we discussed [in the PDF security documentation](user-pdf-security.md#filesystem) this directory is protected from direct access by a `.htaccess` file.
 However, this only works for web servers running Apache or Litespeed.
 This filter allows you to move this folder to a private directory that isn't accessible from the web, ensuring your PDFs stay private.

 :::info
 Your web server needs write access to the folder you move this directory to.